 The skin in our eyes is generally thinner than the rest of our body.
 This is why it is crucial to take special care of the eyes.
-On that note, using eye creams that are natural are extremely important in the Japanese skincare routine.
+On that note, using natural eye creams is extremely important in the Japanese skincare routine.

-Eye creams also have specially formulated active ingredients in the, like hyaluronic acid for dry and dehydrated eyes.
+Eye creams also have specially formulated active ingredients, like hyaluronic acid for dry and dehydrated eyes.
 Vitamin A and C to fight wrinkles and fine lines under your eyes.
-Natural eye creams Choosing the right type and using it the right way is, however, the key.
+However, natural eye creams Choosing the right type and using it the right way is the key.

 Step #10 – Sunscreen